 How Does It Work and Who Are the Targets.
-How to Protect Yourself from RAT Software.
+How to Protect Yourself from RAT Malware.

 A Remote Access Trojan (RAT) is a type of malware that provides the attacker with full remote control over your system.
 When a RAT reaches your computer, it allows the hacker to easily access your local files, secure login authorization, and other sensitive information, or use that connection to download viruses you could unintentionally pass on to others.